DontSnooze/public-iouo/README.md

 Thanks for using IOUO!

-Please use the [issue tracker](https://github.com/DontSnooze/public-iouo/issues) to add or track enhancement requests, bugs or any feedback.
+Please use the [issue tracker](https://github.com/DontSnooze/public-iouo/issues) to track todos, bugs, feature requests, and more.

 ---
 ### About